Galeodan & The Galeodan Suites

 If time spent on the mainland necessitates a second test, that test must be undertaken at a Government approved laboratory. (opens in a new window)

-More significant, are the exemptions offered to travellers who cannot be vaccinated either for health reasons, or because of a recent infection.
-You can find the notice at: https://www.turismo.gob.ec/udate-of-the-entry-requirements-to-ecuador/ .
+There are exemptions for travellers who cannot be vaccinated either for health reasons, or because of a recent infection.
+You can find the notice at: https://www.turismo.gob.ec/udate-of-the-entry-requirements-to-ecuador/

 Visitors to Galapagos need to obtain a Transit Control Card (TCT) which costs $20 each and requires you to enter details of your visit.
 They like visitors to do the application online, at: http://www.gobiernogalapagos.gob.ec/pre-registro-tct/ (opens in a new window) It’s all in Spanish, and does not acknowledge receipt.
 Even then, you still have to pick up your card at the airport, so many travelers do the entire application at the airport.
 When completing the registration, note that the Galeodan Suites are registered with the Ministry of Tourism under the name of “Jardin de Helena” .